 - Tropical Flavors Take the Spotlight: By eliminating milk or yogurt, the fresh, vibrant flavors of the mango and pineapple truly shine through.
 You can fully appreciate the natural sweetness of these fruits without any interference from dairy.

-A mango pineapple smoothie is a very simple recipe with only a few key ingredients.
+A mango pineapple smoothie no milk is a very simple recipe with only a few key ingredients.
 Here’s what you’ll need to make it:

 1. Mango

-The star of this smoothie, mango adds sweetness, creaminess, and a beautiful golden hue to the drink.
+The star of this mango pineapple smoothie no milk , mango adds sweetness, creaminess, and a beautiful golden hue to the drink.
 You can use either fresh or frozen mango depending on what’s available.
-Frozen mango chunks are a great choice for convenience and thickness, while fresh mango delivers an extra burst of flavor.

 2. Pineapple